kpister/gradescope_clojure/README.md

 [run.sh](run.sh) same as `compile.sh`

 [setup.sh](setup.sh) all we need is java 8, everything else (including clojure) is just a jar file included in the repo.

+### To Use:

+Edit the test cases to suit the assignment.

+Run `./make_autograder.sh` to create a new autograder.zip file.
+Submit this to Gradescope.